BlowaterNostr/relayed/README.md

 Finally, open your browser and go to `http://localhost:8000/api` to access the GraphQL playground.

+### Use GraphQL Playground

+To begin, click the `Re-fetch GraphQL schema` button to retrieve the schema.

+In the Headers section, include `{"password":"123456"}` for identity verification.

+You can now utilize the GraphQL Playground to communicate with the server.

 ### Client Connection

 Relay url is `ws://localhost:8000`.